Causes and Prevention

 A scientific report in 2009 stated that the Environmental Working Group tested the cord blood of newborn babies.
 Scientists were astonished to find 287 industrial chemicals, pollutants, and pesticides present, and 180 of the chemicals were known to cause cancer!

 PREVENTION BEGINS EARLY

 Raising a healthy family today in our chemically bombarded world is challenging.
-Many chemicals are passed on to the next generation through the sperm or female egg during conception, allowing cancer cells to develop in the fetus in the womb or during later childhood.
+Many chemicals are passed on to the next generation through the sperm or female egg during conception, allowing cancer cells to develop in the baby in the womb or during later childhood.
 Children are more vulnerable because of their rapidly developing cells and incomplete defense system.

 “Research studies estimate that most North American adults have somewhere between 400 and 800 chemicals in their bodies,” reports Dr. Joseph Mercola, nationally recognized health educator.

 Doris Rapp, M.D. suggests that a father-to-be should have his blood and sperm tested for toxins at least six months before a couple plan to conceive a child.
 The mother-to-be should have a pre-pregnancy exam and take daily prenatal vitamins.

 A study published in the Clinical Pharmacology & Therapies suggests that a woman taking prenatal vitamins with folic acid before and during pregnancy would reduce the risks of her baby developing cancers - including leukemia, brain tumours, and the usually fatal neuroblastoma.